-Community input boards were used at community events to get a pulse on the communities we serve.
-These boards included 10 areas of health concern: Health care access; chronic disease; safety; environment; stress, anxiety and depression; sleep; physical exercise; healthy foods (access or cost); tobacco, alcohol or drugs; and lack of a support system.
+Community input boards were used at these events to get a pulse of the communities we serve.
+These boards included 10 areas of health concern: Health care access; chronic disease; safety; environment; stress, anxiety and depression; sleep; physical exercise; healthy foods (access or cost); tobacco, alcohol or drugs and lack of a support system.
 Each participant was given two sticky flags and asked to put them on the top-two health concerns affecting them and/or their families.
-The community input boards were used at events that serve traditionally underrepresented, medically underserved, low-income and minority populations or have representation from those groups to provide input.
-Examples include the St. James Community Stakeholder Breakfast and the Multicultural Fiesta.
-In 2018, 93 people provided their input at three Watonwan County events.
+Over 1,000 people provided their input for the community board activities at the 14 Martin and Faribault county events in 2018.

-The top health concerns based on this community input were:
+The top health concerns based on this community input was as follows:

 - 1. Stress, anxiety, depression

 - 2. Tobacco, alcohol and drugs

-- 3. Access to healthy foods
+- 3. Chronic disease

 - 4. Physical exercise

-- 5. Sleep
+- 5. Acess to healthy foods

-- 6. Environment
+- 6. Sleep

-- 7. Safety
+- 7. Acess to health care

-- 8. Chronic disease
+- 8. Safety

-- 9. Access to health care
+- 9. Lack of a support system

-- 10. Lack of support system
+- 10. Environment

-Input also was received during community conversations and stakeholder gatherings.
-Representatives from traditionally underserved populations were invited to attend multiple events between June 8, 2018 - June 10, 2019.
-This included annual community stakeholder gatherings and engaging as a member of the Watonwan County Community Health Services Advisory Committee, which meets on a bi-monthly basis and is ongoing.
+Input also was received during community conversations and stakeholder gatherings where representatives from traditionally underserved populations were invited to attend multiple events between May 18, 2018 and May 22, 2019.
+This included annual community stakeholder gatherings and a Martin and Faribault county data review and visioning session on March 19, 2019.

-Prioritization Process and Criteria
+Prioritization process and criteria

 The MCHS interdisciplinary team used a matrix called the CHNA Process to Identify and Prioritize Needs to identify and prioritize the health concerns that would be addressed moving forward.
-It measured each need on the following criteria: Identified strategies, available resources (time, talent and treasure), influence to make community change/impact and community acceptability (based on gathered community input).
-Each need was given a ranking of numerical value with 5 being the highest rating.
+It measured each need on the following criteria: Identified strategies, available resources (time, talent and treasure), influence to make community change/impact, and community acceptance (based on gathered community input).
+Each need was given a ranking of numerical value; 5 was the highest rating.
 These were the matrix results: